The two homeopathy programmes are supported by two separate, yet linked teams: one for the attendance course and the other for home study.

 Year Heads attend each school weekend, ensuring that staff and students have administrative and pastoral support.
 They are the ‘first port of call’ between the student Rep and the School.
 They check-in with each student rep on a monthly basis.
 Students are able to contact them between teaching weekends for support or information.
 They coordinate with: Hawkwood staff, the teaching team and the mentor team.
 They collect fees and ensure School records and filing is kept up-to-date.

-The administrator maintains the School databases and keeps all records up-to-date.
+The administrators maintain the School databases and keep all records up-to-date.
 They ensure all paper and electronic filing is completed and maintained.
 They look after and update the attendance sign-in area of the website.
 They provide students with information and electronic versions of school documents.
 They help set up meetings, organise agendas, take minutes and circulate information after meetings.

 Through tutorials tutors work with students over their progress as learners, setting targets, making contracts, so that learning outcomes and formative as well as summative assessment requirements are met.
 During tutorials, together with the student, they complete a tutorial report this is a summary of the meeting and is kept in the students file.
 At the end of each tutorial day they report back to the Principal.
 They also report to core team.